Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 Ans:

 Establishing and implementing secure configuration guidelines for every element of the architecture—including network devices, operating systems, and applications—is known as secure configuration management.
 This entails restricting access using the least privilege principle, turning off pointless services, and hardening configurations.
 Patch management is the process of deploying security patches on time to reduce potential risks and updating software and firmware on a regular basis to address known vulnerabilities.
-By putting automated tools for patch distribution and configuration management into practice, security holes in the architecture are reduced, and consistency and efficiency are promoted.

 76. Describe designing for secure logging and monitoring in compliance audits.